Fedafjorden

 The fjord is 15 km long and only about 1.5 km wide.
 The village of Feda is located at the northwestern side of the fjord, just west of the Fedafjord Bridge on the European route E39 highway.
 Near the mouth of the fjord, at the south end, lies the island of Andabeløya.
-The majority of the fjord lies in Kvinesdal municipality, but the mouth of the fjord is split between the municipalities of Flekkefjord and Farsund.
+The majority of the fjord lies in Kvinesdal Municipality, but the mouth of the fjord is split between Flekkefjord Municipality and Farsund Municipality.

+History

-The old municipality of Feda, which existed from 1900 until 1963, encompassed the 66 km2 area surrounding both sides of the Fedafjorden.
+The old Feda Municipality, which existed from 1900 until 1963, encompassed the 66 km2 area surrounding both sides of the Fedafjorden.